Frenchman Mountain

 Frenchman Mountain is a mountain located east of Las Vegas, Nevada.
 Made up of rocks similar to those found on the bottom of the Grand Canyon, Frenchman Mountain formed when faulting elevated and tilted the rocks followed by erosion, giving it its sharp triangular profile.
 The mountain provides an example of the Great Unconformity with the tilted Paleozoic Tapeats Sandstone underlain by Paleoproterozoic Vishnu Schist, which is some of the oldest rock on the North American continent, having been created about two billion years ago.

 The peak lies on a north to north-northeast trending ridge about 2000 feet above the nearby valleys.
 Sunrise Mountain lies 3.6 mi to the northeast adjacent to Nellis Air Force Base.
 The north end of the McCullough Range about 12 mi to the south has a parallel trend.
 The River Mountains lie to the southeast.
 State Route 147 crosses its northern slope.
 A geologically rich area called Rainbow Gardens is located to its southeast, as is an igneous laccolith, Lava Butte.

-The Frenchman Mountain Fault poses a significant earthquake danger to the Clark County, Nevada (Las Vegas) region.
+The Frenchman Mountain Fault poses a significant earthquake danger to the Clark County region.

-It is likely named after the "Frenchman Mine", which itself was alleged to be the site of a stock scam by a Belgian immigrant (mistakenly assumed to be French).
+It is likely named after the Frenchman Mine, which itself was alleged to be the site of a stock scam by a Belgian immigrant (mistakenly assumed to be French).
 It is commonly referred to as Sunrise Mountain, the name of a smaller peak to the north of Frenchman Mountain, because the sun rises over it in some areas of Las Vegas.
 The area from Cheyenne Avenue and Boulder Highway and Lamb Boulevard is commonly known as Sunrise Manor Township CDP.

+Local conservationists have proposed the area, along with Gypsum Cave and Sunrise Mountain, be protected as a national monument.